 - Out of State Checks: Large checks from out of state banks may also trigger a hold.
 These holds may be longer than the other types of holds because the bank will have to wait a bit longer to collect the funds from the bank.
 These holds may be placed for up to ten business days.

 If you want an exception to the policy, you will most likely need to speak to the manager.
 Generally, they will not make an exception unless you have been with the bank for an extended period of time and you have quite a bit of money in the bank.
 However, they may be able to make a portion of the deposit immediately available to you.

-It is also important to consider ways that you can avoid the situation completely.
-One of the things that you can do is to have the money transferred directly to your account.
+It is important to consider ways that you can avoid the account-hold situation completely.
+One of the things that you can do is to have the money transferred via ACH, directly to your account.
 Many businesses can do this, and it really depends on who is paying you the money and the reason for it.

-Although it can be frustrating to not have immediate access to the money, it is important to realize that it is protecting you as well.
+Although it can be frustrating to not have immediate access to the money, it is important to realize that the hold is protecting you as well.
 If the check does come back and you have already spent all of the money, then you will have to pay it back.
-This can overdraw your account.
-If the check is for a large amount it can be difficult to come up with the money quickly.
-You may end up damaging your credit as a result of the returned check.
-When you are dealing with large amounts of money, it is better to plan extra time to allow everything to clear.
+This can overdraw your account and cause other payments to bounce.